A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers: Related Work

-\textbf{Privacy policy corpora.} In 2016, Wilson et al.~\cite{wilson2016creation} created a public privacy policy corpus called ``Online Privacy Policy'' (OPP-115) by hiring three legal experts as annotators and it has been used by many other researchers.
+In 2016, Wilson et al.~\cite{Wilson2016WPPcorpus} created a public privacy policy corpus called ``Online Privacy Policy'' (OPP-115) by hiring three legal experts as annotators and it has been used by many other researchers.
 However, Sarne et al.~\cite{sarne2019unsupervised} used unsupervised ML to model topics in privacy policies and found a mismatch between the topics in privacy policies they analyzed and topics covered in OPP-115.
 Sathyendra et al.~\cite{sathyendra2017identifying} constructed a more fine-grained corpus based on OPP-115 with semi-automated annotation, focusing on ``opt-out'' in privacy policies.
 Leblanc and Liu~\cite{lebanoff2018automatic} built a corpus of fuzzy words and sentences in privacy policies.
 Zimmeck et al.~\cite{zimmeck2019maps} created the App-350 Privacy Policy Corpus with the goal of checking compliance of behaviors and privacy policies of mobile apps.
 They selected 350 privacy policies of the most popular apps on Google Play and hired legal experts as annotators.
 Robaldo et al.~\cite{robaldo-etal-2020-dapreco} used I/O logic formula to code and model various legal documents, expressed legal statements in a logical language, explained various clauses, and demonstrated their work with the GDPR.
 Muller et al.~\cite{muller2019gdpr} introduced a privacy policy dataset containing over 18,300 sentences, tagged according to five core privacy policy requirements of the GDPR.
 Srinath et al.~\cite{Srinath2020PrivaSeerPrivBERT} created PrivaSeer, an automatically constructed corpus containing privacy policies of over 1 million English websites, and studied the composition of the corpus, showing readability tests, document similarity, keyword extraction results, and exploring the corpus through topic modeling.
 Kuznetsov et al.~\cite{Kuznetsov2022lotdataset} used a technique for identifying URLs of privacy policies of IoT devices to construct a new corpus with 592 privacy policies in 2022.
+Zhan et al.~\cite{Zhan2024VPVet} constructed VRPP, the first large-scale dataset of privacy policies for virtual reality applications, comprising 11,923 distinct VR apps from 10 mainstream platforms.